attestate/kiwistand/docs/source/protocol-guide.rst

 1. We look up the node's hash in the local tree.
 If it exists, we label it a "match".
 We also inform the remote peer of the match.
 We won't descend into that part of the sub tree anymore since we know that all leaves are equal.
 2. If we don't find the node's hash in the local tree, but in its place there exists a different node, we label it a "mismatch" but we don't act on this finding.
 3. Finally, if we neither find a node via its hash or in its place, then we consider it "missing".
-In case that missing node is a leaf, as the local peer, we report the missing node to the remote peer and it'll send us back the leaf (which will restructure our tree upon adding it).
+In case that missing node is a leaf, and we received it for comparison, we add it to our local tree and update all of that subtree's hashes.

 .. figure:: _static/set-recon-resolving.svg
    :name: set-recon-resolving